Qualified Income Trust

 If an applicant receives too much income, then the applicant would be ineligible for Medicaid services (recall the two financial requirements).
 The Federal Limit for income is $2199.
 If the applicant has Gross Income, from ALL sources, greater than $2199, even it is just $1, then a Qualified Income Trust MUST be created.

 The Qualified Income Trust captures all of the income above the limit and deposited into a separate checking account.
 The money in the Qualified Income Trust account can then be used for any expenses of the patient responsibility, such as medical equipment, healthcare aide not paid for by Medicaid, as well as $105 for personal expenses.
 I always calculate to $2000 of income because often my clients have slight fluctuations in their monthly income.

 I generally have a family member act as the trustee of the Qualified Income Trust.

 The Qualified Income Trust is a “use it or lose it” type of account, meaning that whatever is left in the account at time of death of the beneficiary goes back to the State of Florida Medicaid.
 The family would not receive any remaining monies.
-For this reason, it is recommended to use a qualified Medicaid Attorney to properly fund the Qualified Income Trust so as not to have too much money placed into the account.
+For this reason, it is recommended to use a qualified Medicaid Attorney in order to properly fund the Qualified Income Trust so as not to have too much money placed into the account.